Posted on March. 10th, 2020, | By WayKen Rapid Manufacturing

 Problem 1.
 Too Much Equipment, Not Enough Workers

 This first issue is one of the most common problems in the manufacturing world.
 A machine shop from Tennessee got into such an issue back during the Great Depression.
 They had to increase their production volume while having no resources for additional employees.
-They decided to invest into automated Cnc machines and teach their workers to manage two at a time.
+They decided to invest in automated CNC machines and teach their workers to manage two at a time.

 Problem 2.
 Machine Tools are Not Working During All the Allotted Time